 In round three, Gonzalez was seriously cut to the right eyebrow by a headbutt, an issue throughout Rungvisai’s career.
-The crowd gasped when it got a look at the cut, prompting Gonzalez to look up at the Jumbotron above him to see it.
+The crowd audibly gasped inside the Garden when it got a clear view of the blood flow down the boxer’s face, prompting Gonzalez to look up at the Jumbotron above him to see it.
 Rungvisai nailed Gonzalez with a second significant headbutt in the sixth round.
 At this point, referee Steve Willis took a point away from Rungvisai on the scorecards.
 Gonzalez’s Argentinean cutman did a magnificent job getting him through the fight as ring physicians continued to check on the cuts round by round.

-With blood streaming down his face for the second half of the fight, Gonzalez launched attack after attack against Rungvisai, but he stood up to the assault with a granite chin, and fired back with a fury of fast hands.
+With blood streaming down his face for the second half of the fight, Gonzalez launched attack after attack against Rungvisai, but the Thai athlete stood up to the assault with a granite chin, and fired back with a fury of fast hands.

+Boxing is among the world’s most taxing sports.
 It is a testament to the conditioning of both athletes they continued to trade power shots with virtually no pause going into the championship rounds.
 As the final round began, the crowd sensed a close fight and began to cheer Gonzalez on with “Nica-ra-gua, Nica-ra-gua.”
-As the final bell sounded, Rungvisai and Gonzalez nearly fell into each other’s arms.
+Hearing the final bell signaling the fight’s end, Rungvisai and Gonzalez nearly fell into each other’s arms.
 Both had done all they could do.
 The fans at The Garden were on their feet.

 Both fighters were taken to the hospital for observation after the bout, an indicator of the brutal effort both made to get to the final bell.